team13-instaclone/backend/README.md

   * Html, css, Jquery

   # For what we made this project
-  > To clone code Instagram for interpreting how Instagram or other SNS services operates
+  > To clone code Instagram for interpreting how Instagram or other SNS services operate

   # DB diagram